JoeyMckenzie/joeymckenzie.tech/content/2023/rust-aws-lambda-and-office-quotes.md

 -   Package up the output into a zip file to store in S3
 -   Upload the zip file into a bucket
 -   Setup an Lambda function using the zip file as the source executable
--   Setup an API Gateway instance that proxies request through to our Lambda function
+-   Setup an API Gateway instance that proxies requests through to our Lambda function

 Now doing all that stuff manually is not _too_ tedious, but I've been writing a lot Terraform lately and thought it would fun to Terraform-erize this process.
 If you're not familiar with Terraform, it's a [Hashicorp](https://www.hashicorp.com/) product with the goal of making provisioned infrastructure easier to main through infrastructure as code, or IaC.
-Terraform using a configuration language called Hashicorp Configuration Language, or HCL, to define the who/what/when/where/why/how of our AWS infrastructure.
+Terraform uses a configuration language called Hashicorp Configuration Language, or HCL, to define the who/what/when/where/why/how of our AWS infrastructure.

-I like to think of Terraform as a recipe for what our AWS infrastructure, while also having the ability to plan and apply those infrastructure changes for us, saving us an uncountable amount of mouse clicks navigating through the AWS console.
+I like to think of Terraform as a recipe for what our AWS infrastructure should look like, while also having the ability to plan and apply those infrastructure changes for us, saving us an uncountable amount of mouse clicks navigating through the AWS console.